Argument {COMM_GROUP_CONFIG}

 ASTRA-sim 2.0 supports communicator groups.

-You can pass a communicator group configuration file by specifying the file path using --comm-group-configuration
+You can pass a communicator group configuration file by specifying the file path using --comm-group-configuration.

 If you do not pass a communicator group configuration file, by default, it will create a single group with all GPUs.